calum/alexa-drag-race-skill/README.md

 `npm run lint` will run just the linter - for when you want to quickly check a file for typos.

 See the testing [README]('test/README.md') file in `test/` for a more detailed explanation on the testing.

+## Monitoring
+The GitHub extension, [Rollbar](https://rollbar.com/calumforster/alexa-drag-race-skill) is used to monitor any errors or logs from the alexa skill.
+The monitoring dashboard can be found [here](https://rollbar.com/calumforster/alexa-drag-race-skill/items/).

+When an error is logged, a issue is raised automatically by Rollbar.

 ## Contribute
 Check out the [issues](https://github.com/calum/alexa-drag-race-skill/issues) page to see what needs to be done.
 Pull requests are welcome.